wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 You can now choose an installation method and start installing the Wazuh dashboard.

-- :ref:`Unattended installation <wazuh_indexer_unattended>`: Install this component by using a script that automates the installation process.
+- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install this component by using a script that automates the installation process.

-- :ref:`Step-by-step installation <wazuh_indexer_step_by_step>`: Install this component manually following detailed step-by-step instructions.
+- :ref:`Step-by-step installation <wazuh_dashboard_step_by_step>`: Install this component manually following detailed step-by-step instructions.

 .. thumbnail:: /images/installation/Wazuh-Installation-dashboard-3.png